samsandhuss/bank-of-sandhu/BUILD_LOG.md

 **On GHA → on-prem (Session 11 — Gold):**
 > *"GitHub's cloud runners can't reach into an on-prem network — the firewall blocks all inbound from the public internet.
 The fix is a self-hosted runner sitting inside the network that polls GitHub outbound for work — when a job is triggered, the runner picks it up and executes it on-prem.
 The reason this works well in a regulated environment is that no inbound hole has been cut — the network perimeter is completely unchanged, so security and audit have nothing new to defend."*

-**On embeddings (Session 11 — Bronze):**
+**On embeddings (Session 12 — Silver):**
-> *"When you store documents in a RAG system, the computer doesn't store the words — it converts the meaning of those words into a long list of numbers.
-Similar meanings produce mathematically close numbers, so 'computer' and 'laptop' end up near each other even though the words look nothing alike.
-That's what makes meaning-based search possible."*
+> *"An embedding model converts text into a vector — a long list of numbers that encodes meaning.
+Similar meanings produce mathematically close vectors, so 'computer' and 'laptop' end up near each other even though the words look nothing alike.
+Those vectors get stored in a vector database."*

-**On vector databases (Session 11 — Bronze):**
+**On vector databases (Session 12 — Silver):**
-> *"A vector database is built specifically to store those number-lists and search through them fast.
-When a user asks a question, their question also gets converted into numbers, and the vector database finds the stored entries that are mathematically closest — those are the most relevant chunks to retrieve."*
+> *"When a user asks a question, it goes through the embedding model too — producing a query vector.
+The vector database then runs a similarity search, using cosine similarity to find the stored vectors closest in meaning to the question.
+Those are the chunks that get retrieved."*

+**On A/B testing for AI (Session 12 — Bronze):**
+> *"A/B testing for AI is how you find out which version of something actually works in the real world — two prompts, two models, two chunking approaches — split across real users and measured.
+The key insight with AI is that changes that look like improvements in the lab can behave completely differently once the model and real users are involved."*

 ---